momentum-morehouse/py-palindrome/README.md

-# Determine if text is palindromic
+# Determine if text is a palindrome

 ## Description